eggsactly/automated-oven/README.txt

-oven-project-parts.xml is a spreadsheet containing an itemized list of the parts needed to create the mount. app/ contains an AJAX webpage a smartphone shall run to control the oven. datasheets/ contains data sheets of parts used on the project. firmware/ contains code that runs on the Arduino Ethernet. manuals/ contains technical references. models/ contains OpenSCAD models of the physical oven mounts that are rendered to .stl files and 3D printed. server-code/ contains code that runs on a server that coordinates communication between the smartphone and the Arduino.
+oven-project-parts.xml is a spreadsheet containing an itemized list of the parts needed to create the mount. app/ contains an AJAX webpage a smartphone shall run to control the oven. firmware/ contains code that runs on the Arduino Ethernet. models/ contains OpenSCAD models of the physical oven mounts that are rendered to .stl files and 3D printed. server-code/ contains code that runs on a server that coordinates communication between the smartphone and the Arduino.